-I support the Oregon Institute of Occupational Health Science's Outreach and Education Programs and provide industrial hygiene technical expertise to its research.
-I am also the Outreach and Education Director for the NIOSH-funded Oregon Healthy Workforce Center.
-My key outreach responsibilities include connecting with our stakeholders through: state-wide, regional and national conferences, instructing on occupational health, safety and Total Worker Health, creating continuing education opportunities, participating in coalitions and initiatives, managing social media blogs and websites, and supporting the Toxicology and Occupational Health Information Center.
-I provide industrial hygiene support to Institute and OHWC projects, and to OHSU Global Southeast Asia.
-My goal is to make Occupational Health Science's research and resources highly visible, relevant and valuable to employers, workers and health and safety professionals.
+Dede supports the Oregon Institute of Occupational Health Science's Outreach and Education Programs and provides industrial hygiene technical expertise to its research.
+She is also the Outreach and Education Director for the NIOSH-funded Oregon Healthy Workforce Center.
+Her key outreach responsibilities include connecting with stakeholders through: state-wide, regional and national conferences, instructing on occupational health, safety and Total Worker Health, creating continuing education opportunities, participating in coalitions and initiatives, managing social media blogs and websites, and supporting the Toxicology and Occupational Health Information Center.
+Dede also provides industrial hygiene support to Institute and OHWC projects, and to OHSU Global Southeast Asia.
+Her goal is to make Occupational Health Science's research and resources highly visible, relevant and valuable to employers, workers and health and safety professionals.

 Ms. Montgomery received her MS from the School of Public Health, Department of Environmental Health Sciences at the University of Washington and her BA in Biology from the University of Montana.
 She was certified in the Comprehensive Practice of Industrial Hygiene by the American Board of Industrial Hygiene in 1990.
 Before joining OHSU in 2004 she held positions with a Portland-based industrial hygiene and training consulting firm and as the Regional Health and Safety Manager for EPA Region 10 in Seattle.
 Ms. Montgomery previously served as External Advisory Committee Chair for the NIOSH- funded ERC at the Northwest Center for Occupational Health and Safety.
 She is frequently requested to present regionally and nationally on topics related to occupational safety and health, Total Worker Health, and young worker safety.